Hearing Loss In Children

 Hearing tests carried out soon after birth can help identify most babies with significant hearing loss, and testing later in childhood can pick up any problems that have been missed or have been slowly getting worse.

+Without routine hearing tests, there's a chance that a hearing problem could go undiagnosed for many months or even years.
 It's important to identify hearing problems as early as possible because they can affect your child's speech and language development, social skills and education.

 Treatment is more effective if any problems are detected and managed accordingly early on.
 An early diagnosis will also help ensure you and your child have access to any special support services you may need.